-Concurrently with this offering of debentures, we are offering, by means of a separate prospectus supplement and accompanying prospectus, 9,000,000 shares of our class A common stock to the public at a price of \$ per share, which offering is being underwritten by the underwriters of this offering.
+Concurrently with this offering of debentures, we are offering, by means of a separate prospectus supplement and accompanying prospectus, 9,000,000 shares of our class A common stock to the public at a price of \$22.00 per share, which offering is being underwritten by the underwriters of this offering.
 We refer to the concurrent class A common stock offering as the "concurrent equity offering."
-We estimate that the net proceeds from the sale of shares by us in the concurrent equity offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be \$219.9 million, based upon the closing price of our class A common stock on The Nasdaq Global Select Market on April 24, 2009, assuming the underwriters' overallotment option in that offering is not exercised.
+We estimate that the net proceeds from the sale of shares by us in the concurrent equity offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be \$190.4 million, assuming the underwriters' overallotment option in that offering is not exercised.
 Neither offering is conditioned upon the completion of the other offering.

 Our class A common stock is listed on The Nasdaq Global Select Market under the symbol "SPWRA."
-The last reported sale price of our class A common stock on April 24, 2009 was \$25.41 per share.
+The last reported sale price of our class A common stock on April 28, 2009 was \$22.61 per share.